BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 To put it another way: training a Textual Inversion embedding is a bit like baking cookies.
 If you don't bake them for long enough, then they don't look like cookies - they're still raw dough.
 But if you bake them for too long, they become burned and frazzled, and they're not going to be good to eat.
 What you're looking for is the training iteration of your embedding that is the perfect cookie - baked, but not over-baked.

-## Finding out when the embedding became "good"
+## Validation setup

-The best way to find out when your embedding turned into an embedding of `fr3nchl4dysd15` is to generate a bunch of sample images, for the same input seeds. with a range of embeddings from different steps in the training process.
+The best way to find out when your embedding turned into an embedding of `fr3nchl4dysd15` is to generate a bunch of sample images, for the same input seeds, with a range of embeddings from different steps in the training process.

 After following the training process from step 4 above, you should be able to navigate to A1111's `textual_inversion` folder on disk, and find a folder for today's date.
 Inside it, you should find a folder named `fr3nchl4dysd15`.
 This folder is the results of your training.
-(I recommend copying the folder somewhere else on your computer, and naming it so that you can remember which iteration of your training efforts it represents.)
+(I recommend copying the folder somewhere else on your computer, so that it doesn't get overwritten if you train again.)

 Next, copy all of the embeddings (yes, _all_ of them) from that folder into A1111's root-level `embeddings` folder.
 (This is the folder where A1111 looks for embeddings to use in prompts.)
 Once they are copied, head over to the `txt2img` tab, and click the "Show/hide extra networks" icon underneath the orange `Generate` button.
 This will show a bunch of cards for all of the embeddings that A1111 currently knows about.
 Click the `Refresh` button (to the right of the `Search…` field) to reload the `embeddings` folder, which will inform A1111 about all of the new embeddings you just copied.
 (If you don't perform this "refresh" step, A1111 won't use your embeddings in its prompts.)

 Make sure that the list of cards updates to show all of your embeddings, then click the "Show/hide extra networks" icon to hide them all again.

-### Generating a comparison grid
+## Generating a comparison grid

 In the `txt2img` tab, set the following generation settings: